OM shum shukraya namah

 Family culture promotes resistance to spoken truth - as if the truth threatens the rule of law .
 Hear no evil; see no evil; speak no evil.
 Especially, speak no evil - and ideally, just don't speak.

 The family lineage grants a high value to conformity, lawfulness, and uniformity of appearance.
-Often the family strongly identifies with conservative hierarchies such as Church, Sahangam * sangha, class or caste system, corporate institution, or national government.
+Often the family strongly identifies with conservative hierarchies such as Church, sangha (sangiti, the reciters), class or caste system, corporate institution, or national government.
 Validation of merciless judgments and harsh consequences for failure to follow the RULES.

 The lineage history may harken to dry, mountainous, cold, land-locked or rocky areas of the Earth.
 This lineage produces primarily workers, materialists, skeptics, carriers of burdens, mechanics and engineers, practical and pragmatic, concerned with paper, brick, concrete, asphalt, roads, structures, skeletons, stones, and bones.

-If Shani rules or occupies bhava-2, the overall family situation may improve modestly with the passage of time.
+If Shani activates or occupies bhava-2, the overall family situation may improve modestly with the passage of time.

 public figure examples

 The family lineage hosts a history of ambitious acts fueled by the quest for social mobility.
 Often upwardly mobile, in flagrante.
-Interruption (Rahu) of the regular family traditions via taboo-breaking passions, irregular deaths (2), or misappropriations of financial wealth (2)with possibility of disruptive agency via a taboo second marriage.
+Interruption [Rahu] of the regular family traditions via barrier-bending, taboo-twisting passions, irregular deaths (2), or misappropriations of financial wealth (2)with possibility of disruptive agency via a taboo second marriage.

 Rahu seeks to obtain social privilege without slogging through Shani's orderly process for earning entitlements.
 Slippery Rahu usually can avoid tests and examinations; therefore much of what He says is unverified or unverifiable.